avantifellows/plio-frontend/docs/DEPLOYMENT.md

    5. Proceed to create target group.
 You will see target group in the list.
 5. Go to Load Balancers.
    1. Create a new load balancer.
-   2. Select Network Load Balancer option.
+   2. Select Network Load Balancer (NLB) option.
    3. Name the LB as `plio-frontend-staging`.
    4. Select the `plio-staging-vpc` for the load balancer.
    5. In the subnet mappings, check the first desired zone and use Elastic IP under IPv4 settings for that subnet.